How Can Older Adults Manage Cholesterol Levels With Diet?

 Legumes, including beans, lentils, and chickpeas, are an excellent source of plant-based protein, fiber, and other heart-healthy nutrients.
 They can help lower LDL cholesterol levels when included as part of a balanced diet.
 Add legumes to soups, stews, salads, or make them the main ingredient in plant-based meals to support heart health.

-Also See: What Are the Benefits of Probiotics for Seniors?
+Also See: What Are the Best Sources of Calcium for Aging Adults?

 Low-fat dairy products